 Middle school youth growing in faith and deepen familiarity and engagement with biblical stories during Youth Group on Wednesdays (6:30–8:30 pm during the program year) and on Sunday mornings (9:15–10:05 am) for Bible Study.

 At Bible Study, youth engage in lively discussions, consider Christian responses to challenging times in a challenging world, listen to the faith stories of others, and reflect on their own journey to adulthood.
-Adult leaders facilitate discussion and through this weekly encounter, develop significant and trusted relationships with the youth.
+Adult leaders facilitate discussion and, through this weekly encounter, develop significant and trusted relationships with the youth.

 Fun & Fellowship

 For several years, Middle School Youth have met formally with members of the Trinity Classics – elders in the parish.
-Together youth and elders build relationships with each other, engage service in the community, tell stories, worship, and have fun.
+Together, youth and elders build relationships with each other, engage service in the community, tell stories, worship and have fun.

-Trinity Church has a plot in Excelsior’s community garden and in the spring and summer, Middle School youth work with Trinity’s deacon, Chip Whitacre, to plant, nurture, and harvest produce which is then donated to First Nations Kitchen for their guests.
+Middle school youth focus their ministry in the world in three areas: Excelsior Community Garden, Loaves & Fishes (Hopkins), and the Girls’ Service Group.
+Trinity has a plot in Excelsior’s community garden, and in the spring and summer middle School youth work with Trinity’s deacon, Chip Whitacre, to plant, nurture and harvest produce that is then donated to First Nations Kitchen.

 Trinity’s middle school youth are researching an ongoing relationship with the local Loaves & Fishes feeding program, a weekly meal open to anyone in the community.
 Youth are taking their cue from older Trinity members, who have ministered at the Minneapolis Loaves & Fishes for more than 30 years.

 Learn more about the Middle School Youth Group Outreach Series ~ Prepare then Practice